AndroidModLoader/JPatch/README.md

  - BengbuGuards: Second siren is now working
  - Weapon spread fix
  - Disable a flag to allow shadows to be drawed on all surfaces
- - Fix a little mistake that doesnt let player to crouch if he's ~1 HP
+ - Fix a little mistake that doesnt let player to crouch if he's from 0.0 to 1.0 HP
  - Vehicle sun glare
  - No minimap in interiors
  - Fixed green textures (moved from SkyGFX Mobile)